timhendriks93/blender-servo-animation/README.md

 Animate your robot or animatronic project and take advantage of Blender's animation tools!

+Also check out the [Blender Servo Animation Arduino Library](https://github.com/timhendriks93/blender-servo-animation-arduino) which is specifically designed to work with this add-on.

 ## Features

 - Represent servos through armature bones